fabe/gatsby-plugin-drive/README.md

 # gatsby-plugin-drive

 Downloads and caches a Google Drive folder that you can then query with `gatsby-source-filesystem`.
+Optionally exports Google Docs to a usable format.

 > This is still a work in progress.